Chicken Pellets - The Chickens are Coming Home to Roost

 You might think that the major sticking point would be nasty neighbours tiring of early morning wake up calls but that isn’t the problem.
 The issue at hand is health.
 Fears are being raised in certain quarters that garden chickens may present a health hazard.
 Before you cancel your next order of chicken pellets, let’s examine the facts.

 The complaints about domestic chickens have mainly emanated from chicken farmers.
 They have concerns about outbreaks of avian flu.
 If a bird is discovered to have the disease then the movement of birds is restricted within a 3km radius of the affected animal.
 This could seriously impact large commercial units and even close them down.
-Poultry farmers fear that garden birds could introduce disease to the local environment but in 2007 when avian flu was discovered it was found in an .
+Poultry farmers fear that garden birds could introduce disease to the local environment but in 2007 when avian flu was discovered.

 Chicken Pellets and Proper Husbandry